dearsip/FourDViewerWeb/README.md

 ### Color/View

 - The "**By Trace**" color mode paints the rooms you have reached black.
 Also, if you turn on "**Use Arrow**", an arrow will be displayed to indicate the direction you have come from.
 Both can be used to solve the maze. "**Reset Win**" (not "**Restart**") clears these records as well.
+- To simplify the appearance of the start and finish, the interior color itself is changed instead of drawing additional textures.
+You can revert to the original display with "**Use Start & Finish Mark**".

 ### Display